 Web2 Integration Bridge

 Make blockchain accessible to millions of existing developers.
-Our service bus treats blockchain events like any message queue—no Web3 expertise required.
+Our service bus treated blockchain events like any message queue—no Web3 expertise required.

 1. Construction Phase